alexampersandria/ephemeride/frontend/src/routes/docs/components/label/+page.md

 ## Usage

-Should almost always be used inside a [FormField](/docs/components/form-field).
+Should almost always be used alongside an input component.
+The `for` prop should match the `id` of the input element to ensure accessibility.

 <DocsExample>
   <Label for='name'>Name</Label>